 Need more data than 1GB per month? select the 5GB/mo plan for $150 per year paid upfront (works out to $12.50/mo).
-These 1GB and 5GB plans are the only plans that I recommend.
 There’s no activation fee.
 This one has a 30-day money-back guarantee – sold only by FreedomPop, not on Amazon.

 I recommend that you try out the service without porting out your existing cellphone number at first.
 Keep your existing service and just swap out the SIM card to test FP and determine if it works for you.
 Pick out a new phone number for the SIM (it’s temporary if you want it to be and they can port your existing phone number if you want to, later).
 If you have any service issues at your location (or, if you simply changed your mind), you will have 30 days to return the SIM for full credit from Amazon (14 days if you purchased the 1GB plan from the FreedomPop link).
 To swap out your SIM, just power down your device, then insert the new SIM, and reboot.

 - Uses AT&T’s nationwide 4G LTE network

 - Unlimited talk

-- Unlimited text with attachments – images, short videos, short audios
+- Unlimited MMS texting with attachments – images, short videos, short audios

 - Voice transcription (read your voicemails in text format)